cube-alchemy/cube-alchemy/docs/index.md

-# Cube Alchemy

-**Streamlined Multidimensional Analytics in Pure Python**

-Cube Alchemy creates a unified data model from your pandas DataFrames, enabling simple yet powerful cross-dimensional analysis.

-**Highlights**

-- Simple slicing and dicing — less manual joins and glue code
-- Reusable components and stateful queries
+# Build a Powerful Hypercube

+More analysis, less plumbing.
+Cube Alchemy automatically transforms your disconnected pandas DataFrames into a unified, multidimensional data model.

+**Key Features:**

+- **Automatic Relationship Discovery:** Connects DataFrames instantly using shared columns.
+- **Multidimensional Analysis:** Slice, dice, and aggregate your data across any dimension with consistent, reusable metrics and queries.
-- Works great in notebooks and apps (Streamlit/Panel)
+- **Interactive & Scalable:** Works great in notebooks and apps (Streamlit/Panel)